mabellozano/django-haystack-sample/README.md

 Sample application requires a PostgreSQL database up and change 'URL': os.environ['SEARCHBOX_URL'], to 'URL': 'http://localhost:9200',

-to your running ElasticSearch instance.
+at settings.py pointing to your running ElasticSearch instance.

 ## Heroku Deployment